 The reality is, you don’t have to be that extreme – you just have to be intentional with your life choices.
 Let’s breakdown the FI and RE components:

 Financial Independence (FI) is a term with several definitions depending on who you ask.
-The most devout in the FIRE movement say that Financial Independence is the ability to pay all living expenses for the rest of your life without having to be employed.
+The most devout followers say that Financial Independence is the ability to pay all living expenses for the rest of your life without having to be employed.
 This is done through passive income sources and strategically tapping into investments.

 Others believe that FI allows you to live without an immediate need for a paycheck, not necessarily the absence of employment.
 This takes two major financial moves: